 Enjoy the Music and Theater Performances

 Each year there is a special Edinburgh Christmas events program which includes music, theatre productions, and other evening events.
-Shows range from family friendly sing-alongs to silent discos to adult-oriented shows.
-This year we went to the saucy and fun La Clique Noël, which is a Christmas version of La Clique which was developed during Edinburgh Festival Fringe back in 2004.
-Some of these are geared to families and some like La Clique Noël are geared towards adults.
+Shows range from family friendly sing-alongs to silent discos to adult-only oriented shows.
+They usually have a couple of shows that were popular from the Edinburgh Fringe.

 Check out the Christmas Trees

-Other places to find decorated trees in Edinburgh (and these also usually have special lighting ceremonies) include the University of Edinburgh’s tree in the Old College Quad, the Christmas tree in the Grassmarket Square in Old Town, and the Christmas tree in Jenners department store.
+Other places to find decorated trees in Edinburgh which usually also have a special lighting ceremony include the University of Edinburgh’s tree in the Old College Quad, the Christmas tree in the Grassmarket Square in Old Town, and the Christmas tree in Jenners department store.
 Some other places you can usually find beautifully decorated Christmas trees are in Edinburgh’s Christmas Santa Land, The Dome, Palace of Holyroodhouse, prominent hotels such as the Balmoral, department stores, and at the Edinburgh Royal Botanic Garden.

 Take Part in a Fun Charity Event

-If you are staying in Edinburgh for Hogmanay (Scottish New Year’s celebration) and have a bit of a crazy streak, you might want to consider participating in Loony Dook.
+If you will also be celebrating Hogmanay in Edinburgh (Scottish New Year’s celebration) and have a bit of a crazy streak, you might want to consider participating in Loony Dook.
 On New Year’s Day, Loony Dook “dookers” participate in a fancy dress parade and then take a cold dip into the freezing River Forth in South Queensferry, just north of Edinburgh.
-You need to register for Loony Dook well in advance as it always sells out, and the money raised from the event goes to local charities.
+You need to register for Loony Dook well in advance as it always sells out, and some of the money raised from the event goes to local charities.